RizBits14/Legal_Aid/README.md

 # Legal_Aid
-A website for hiring lawyer using python, html, css and phpMyAdmin to manage MySQL for database
+A website for hiring lawyer using python (flask), html, css and phpMyAdmin to manage MySQL for database